Programs for ICU nurses and prospective applicants

 - Session 3: Monday, October 1- Tuesday, October 2, 2018

 This course provides an introduction to the role of a CRNA, and useful practical tools for gaining admission in the highly competitive environment of anesthesia school applications.
 Participants learn advanced ICU skills that can either bolster their competence in their current role, or which can serve as the foundation for advanced nursing practice later.

 Topics addressed in the two-day Explore seminar include:

 - Arterial blood gas interpretation and ventilator management

-- Advanced monitoring: BIS, Nerve stimulator, Arterial line, invasive pressure monitoring
+- Advanced monitoring: BIS, peripheral nerve stimulator, arterial line, invasive pressure monitoring

-- Characteristics and challenges inherent in graduate study of nurse anesthesia.
+- Challenges of graduate study in nurse anesthesia.

 - Learn what top programs most value in applicants.
 Discuss the "golden applicant".

 - Candid discussion with other prospective and current students.

 - High fidelity human patient simulation lab experience- The Ultimate ICU Challenge.
 Pit the skills of your team against this robotic patient!